-Children's progress in science is recorded on our school assessment grids, which monitor children's progress alongside the key assessment criteria.
+Children's progress in science is recorded on our school 'Coverage and Attainment' grids, which monitors children's progress alongside the key assessment criteria.
 These grids are used by teachers to monitor attainment in science and by the science subject leader to monitor science progression across the school.